DataLinx/php-package-template/docs/Running tests for a specific PHP version.md

 Mainly, the only point of duplication is the `lando.yml` file, which as it would appear, does not support any kind of inheritance/overloading from multiple directories.
 So when you change your Lando setup, you will have to remember to update the environment specific ones too.

-However, the file that frequently changes is `composer.json` and this is accounted for and solved by solution below.
+However, the file that frequently changes is `composer.json` and this is accounted for and solved by the solution below.

 ### Why not use `nektos/act`
 While it seemed promising, during local testing with [`nektos/act`](https://github.com/nektos/act), there were problems: